Vladimir Lenin: Civil War and the Polish–Soviet War: 1918–1920

-After the German Ober Ost garrisons were withdrawn from the Eastern Front following the Armistice, both Soviet Russian armies and Polish ones moved in to fill the vacuum.
-The newly independent Polish state and the Soviet government each sought territorial expansion in the region.
-Polish and Russian troops first clashed in February 1919, with the conflict developing into the Polish–Soviet War.
-Unlike the Soviets' previous conflicts, this had greater implications for the export of revolution and the future of Europe.
-Polish forces pushed into Ukraine and by May 1920 had taken Kiev from the Soviets.
-After forcing the Polish Army back, Lenin urged the Red Army to invade Poland itself, believing that the Polish proletariat would rise up to support the Russian troops and thus spark European revolution.
-Trotsky and other Bolsheviks were sceptical, but agreed to the invasion.
-The Polish proletariat did not rise, and the Red Army was defeated at the Battle of Warsaw.
-The Polish armies pushed the Red Army back into Russia, forcing Sovnarkom to sue for peace; the war culminated in the Peace of Riga, in which Russia ceded territory to Poland.
+Following the Armistice and the withdrawal of German Ober Ost garrisons, Soviet and Polish armies moved to fill the vacuum.
+Both Soviet Russia and the new Polish state sought territorial expansion.
+Polish and Russian troops first clashed in February 1919, escalating into the Polish–Soviet War.
+Unlike previous conflicts, this war had significant implications for the export of revolution and Europe's future.
+Polish forces advanced into Ukraine, taking Kiev by May 1920.
+After forcing the Polish Army back, Lenin urged the Red Army to invade Poland, expecting a proletarian uprising that would ignite a European revolution.
+Despite scepticism from Trotsky and others, the invasion proceeded, but the Polish proletariat did not rise, and the Red Army was defeated at the Battle of Warsaw.
+The Polish Army pushed the Red Army back into Russia, forcing Sovnarkom to sue for peace, culminating in the Peace of Riga, where Russia ceded territory to Poland.

 Comintern and world revolution: 1919–1920

 After the Armistice on the Western Front, Lenin believed that the breakout of the European revolution was imminent.
 Seeking to promote this, Sovnarkom supported the establishment of Béla Kun's soviet government in Hungary in March 1919, followed by the soviet government in Bavaria and various revolutionary socialist uprisings in other parts of Germany, including that of the Spartacus League.
 During Russia's Civil War, the Red Army was sent into the newly independent national republics on Russia's borders to aid Marxists there in establishing soviet systems of government.
-In Europe, this resulted in the creation of new communist-led states in Estonia, Latvia, Lithuania, Belarus, and Ukraine, all of which were officially independent of Russia, while further east it led to the creation of communist governments in Outer Mongolia.
+In Europe, this resulted in the creation of new communist-led states in Estonia, Latvia, Lithuania, Belarus, and Ukraine, all of which were nominally independent from Russia but in fact controlled from Moscow, while further east it led to the creation of communist governments in Outer Mongolia.
 Various senior Bolsheviks wanted these absorbed into the Russian state; Lenin insisted that national sensibilities should be respected, but reassured his comrades that these nations' new Communist Party administrations were under the de facto authority of Sovnarkom.